Mental Wellness Challenges and Proactivenesss

 Although states in body, mind, spirit, and external states influence each other, spiritual states differ from emotional ones.
 Attachment to superficiality and other things can help humans to ignore or deny reality.
 The body can not differentiate between inner satisfaction and security from feelings or desires that depend on external things that are outside one control.
 However, maximizing the latter affects well-being.

-Things are not black and white when it comes to mental health.
-Unhealthy coherence or cohesion of individuals is the source of groupthink, self-abandonment, and denial or ignorance of reality.
+Unhealthy coherence or unstable social cohesion is the source of groupthink, self-abandonment, and denial or ignorance of reality.
 There is also a difference between groups with harmful and good intentions and collective destructive and constructive power.
 Additionally, there are unintended consequences due to ignorance or denial of reality.

-Simply put, the problem with standardized thinking and ways of life is prejudice, normalized fragility, and limited human inner growth potential.
+Things are not black and white when it comes to mental health. the problem with standardized thinking and ways of life is prejudice, normalized fragility, and limited human inner growth potential.
 For example, imagine you are in a gathering with 100 people.
 One person says cruelty and supremacy make an individual stronger and superior.
 The crowd votes based on what they believe.
 Ninety-eight other people agree.

 Some associates agree with respect.
 Respect like other words can mean different things for different people.
 Admiration, consideration, reference, and obedience are synonyms of respect.
 But disagreeing in this context has nothing to do with disrespect, unresolved inner conflicts, or lack of self-acceptance.